shakes76/PatternFlow/recognition/45839724_brain_alzheimers/README.md

 - TensorFlow 2.6.0
 - Pillow 8.3.1
 - numpy 1.19.5
-- OAI AOKA Knee Dataset
+- OAI AKOA Knee Dataset

 ## Usage
 Run driver.py, and specify arguments manually at the beginning of the code (epochs, batch size etc.)